bcgov/platform-developer-docs/src/docs/automation-and-resiliency/request-quota-increase-for-openshift-project-set.md

 > **What steps have you taken to fit your application into your current quota?**
 > I am currently using the vendor-recommended resource allocations, so I don't want to reduce the allocations and would prefer to increase the namespace quota.

-This request is likely to require a little more engagement from the Platform Team and isn't likely to be approved right away.
-While we understand the desire to stick to vendor-suggested resource allocation, we have found that the overwhelming majority of vendor defaults are much larger than they need to be.
-Providing plenty of information on your application's resource _usage_ (not allocation) will help to justify using the vendor-suggested defaults, if your team is confident that they are necessary.
+This request might need more involvement from the Platform Services Team and probably won't be approved immediately.
+While we understand the importance of following vendor-recommended resource allocation, we've noticed that most vendor defaults are much larger than necessary.

+Providing detailed information about your application's actual resource usage (not just allocation) will help justify using the vendor-recommended defaults, if your team believes they're necessary.

 #### Example 3: Temporary quota for a migration between Patroni and CrunchyDB